Shusei Nomoto

 Shusei Nomoto (date 25 October 1995) is a Japanese hurdler.
-He was Japanese national champion in 2022 over 60m hurdles.
+He was Japanese national champion in 2022 over 60m hurdles and won the silver medal in the 60 metres hurdles at the 2026 Asian Indoor Athletics Championships.
+He ran the Japanese national record of 7.49 seconds in the final of the 60 m hurdles at the 2026 World Athletics Indoor Championships.

-Career
+Biography

-He won the Japanese indoor championships in Osaka in March 2022, over 60m hurdles, running a time of 7.58 seconds.
-Competing at the 2022 World Athletics Indoor Championships in Belgrade later that month, he reached the semifinals and missed out on a chance to run in the final after a drawing-of-lots, having ran a dead-heat time of 7.57 seconds with British athlete David King.
+Nomoto won the Japanese indoor championships in Osaka in March 2022, over 60m hurdles, running a time of 7.58 seconds.
+Competing at the 2022 World Athletics Indoor Championships in Belgrade later that month, he reached the semifinals and missed out on a chance to run in the final after a drawing-of-lots, having run a dead-heat time of 7.57 seconds with British athlete David King.